dmytrochumakov/website/README.md

 Simple Web Site for [My CV](https://dchproject.github.io/dchproject-website/)

 ## License
-dchprojects-website is licensed under the MIT License, please see the [LICENSE](LICENSE) file.
+dchproject-website is licensed under the MIT License, please see the [LICENSE](LICENSE) file.